JosephABudd/kickzig/README.md

 ![The app's YesNo modal screen.](images/myapp_yes_no.png)

-## kickzig for the front-end
+## Add and remove screens in the front-end

-kickzig is mostly a tool for the application's front-end.
 The framework's front-end is a collection of screens.
-Each screen is a layout.
-A layout of panels.
-The panels communicate with the back-end using the screen's messenger.
+A screen is a layout of panels.
+When a screen is added to the framework it functions perfectly.

-Whenever the developer adds any type of screen with kickzig, it functions perfectly.

 ### Panel screens

+1. A Panel screen always functions when it is added to the framework.
-A Panel screen only lays out and displays one of it's panels at any one time.
+1. A Panel screen only lays out and displays one of it's panels at any one time.

 ### Examples